-Simon is a Senior Scientist with the Transfusion Policy and Education team at the Australian Red Cross Blood Service.
-He is Vice President of the Society and also a member of the Transfusion Science Standing Committee.
+Simon is a Senior Scientist with the Transfusion Policy and Education team at Australian Red Cross Lifeblood.
+He is President of the Society and also a member of the Transfusion Science Standing Committee.

 Simon trained as a Biomedical Scientist in the UK and is a Fellow of the Institute of Biomedical Science (FIBMS).
 He has worked in transfusion services and hospital transfusion laboratories in the UK, Saudi Arabia, New Zealand and Australia.